lumapps/samples/Basics LumApps/README.md

-## Simple examples using in python and nodeJS for both OAuth2 and wide domain access
+## Simple examples in python, nodeJS and JavaScript

+# Get started with:

+Authentication
+Basic API calls